SpaceEngineer0/morse-tr/README.md

 ## toText

 Translates a string of morse code to normal text.
 If a morse letter is used in the string that isn't present in the notation a hash `#` will be inserted in its place.
-If the string is not matched by notation's validation regex the function will return `null`, making this function failsafe.
+If the string is not matched by notation's validation regex the function will return `null`as a failsafe.

 ```js
 const hello = '.... . .-.. .-.. ---';